 This chapter uses the extant research on museum audiences to conceptualize the relationship between museum visiting and volunteering.
 First, the chapter examines the literature relating to museum visitors; second, it considers research on museum volunteers; and finally these two literatures are compared and a conceptual model of museum visiting and volunteering is presented.

-Scerri, M., Edwards, D. & Foley, C. 2016, 'The Economic Impact of Architecture to Tourism', The Chaning Landscapre of Tourism and Hospitality: The impact of emerging markets and emerging destinations, CAUTHE 26th Annual Conference, Blue Mountains Hotel Management School, Sydney, pp. 436-457.View/Download from: UTS OPUS
+Scerri, M, Edwards, D & Foley, C 2016, 'The Economic Impact of Architecture to Tourism', The Chaning Landscapre of Tourism and Hospitality: The impact of emerging markets and emerging destinations, Council for Australasian University Tourism and Hospitality Education Annual Conference, Blue Mountains Hotel Management School, Sydney, pp. 436-457.View/Download from: UTS OPUS

 Iconic architecture assists in the identification of a place, city or precinct.
 Structural, functional and aesthetic aspects of architecture, particularly those that represent unique features, attract tourists.
 The aim of this study is to explore the value of iconic buildings to tourism with particular focus on the recently opened University of Technology Sydney Business School's Gehry designed Dr Chau Chak Wing (CCW) building.
 Five case studies which estimate the economic and social value of buildings to tourism are examined and the benefits transfer method is used to estimate the value of the CCW to tourism.